PERU TOURS - PERU VACATIONS ALL INCLUSIVE- PERU TRAVEL AGENCY

 ...(View Details)

-Peru adventure Extensive 14 Days 13 nights
+Peru Travel, Peru adventure Extensive 15 Days 14 nights

 ...(View Details)

-Lima Canopy Walkway and Machupicchu 8 Days 7 nights
+Peru Travel, Lima Canopy Walkway and Machupicchu 8 Days 7 nights

 Lima city tour, Lima Downtown: mayor square, Convento San Francisco y Catacumbas, El Olivar en San isidro, Larco Mar en Miraflores - Iquitos, the Explorama dock, Fifty mile journey down the Amazon River to Yanamonohike along the "Lake Trail" through lowland rainforest (in boat during the high season), Morning walk along the "Bushmaster Trail", boat trip along the Amazon in search of either of the two species of freshwater dolphin, Morning walk along a local river trail with stops along the way, visit the "ribereños" - Lima - Cusco, city tour - Machu Picchu excursion/fullday, Guide tour to the lost city of the inkas in Vistadome